thomasfmiller/SH-RP-iso/README.md

 the first-derivative non-adiabatic coupling, as described in the paper.

 ###### INPUT:
-- the number of beads for the ring-polymer, nbead,
+- the number of beads for the ring-polymer, nbead
-- the imaginary time step, \beta_n=\beta/nbead=\frac{1}/{nbead k_B T},
+- the imaginary time step, \beta_n=\beta/nbead=\frac{1}/{nbead k_B T}
-- the position array of the ring-polymer \vec{x}, x[nbead].
+- the position array of the ring-polymer \vec{x}, x[nbead]

 ###### OUTPUT:
-- adiabatic ring-polymer surfaces, V_{ii}ia
+- adiabatic ring-polymer surfaces, V11ia and V22ia
-- their derivative with respect to the ring-polymer bead position, dV_{ii}ia
+- their derivative with respect to the ring-polymer bead position, dV11ia and dV22ia
-- first-derivative non-adiabatic couplings, D12i.
+- first-derivative non-adiabatic couplings, D12i

 ## [2] model.f

 A module that provides the diabatic physical potential matrix for a two-level scattering problem in one dimension.

 ###### INPUT:
-- the position variable, x.
+- the position variable, x

 ###### OUTPUT:
-- the diabatic potential energy matrix elements, V_ij
+- the diabatic potential energy matrix elements, Vij
-- their derivatives with respect to position, dV_ij.
+- their derivatives with respect to position, dVij

 ## [3] rpsh_iso_integrator.f